 Cyber crime is a growing concern for all businesses across every industry, and even more so for those who operate in vulnerable sectors, such as law firms.
 The latest threat report from the NCSC highlights the rising cyber security concerns and the UK legal sector’s attractiveness to cyber criminals.

-of law firms reported an information security incident in the last year; an increase of 20% YOY.
+of law firms reported an information security incident in the last year; an increase of 20% YoY

-These figures are alarming.
+Recent figures are alarming.
 Particularly so for legal firms who admit they need a greater awareness of cyber security.

 “In the post-GDPR world and as the sector delivers and transacts more online, it’s vital that we get a common view and understanding of cyber threats and their impact.”

 Although there is a plethora of resources available, the sector struggles to understand the cyber threat landscape.
 60% of law firms in 2017 reported an incident, but that’s only those who identified a problem.
 There has been a 42% increase in reported incidents since 2014.
 This could mean either businesses are more aware so are reporting cases, or cyber crime is on the rise.
 It's most likely a combination of both.

 The legal sector is particularly vulnerable due to the volume of data, sensitive information, financial responsibility and authority it holds.
 If a law firm specialises in corporate or property law, they are at a greater risk, as the financial gain is unprecedented.